ByGaloZs/palletizing-template/README.md

 ## Manual Setup

-Before running the script, the first two pallet positions must be taught manually using the robot teach pendant.
-These positions are critical for the script to calculate the full palletizing pattern.
+Before running the script, you must manually teach all positions of the first and second pallet layers using the robot teach pendant.
+These positions are critical for the script to calculate the complete palletizing pattern.

 Specifically:

-- **First position**: Bottom-left corner of the first row (position 1)
+- **First layer (Pattern A)**: Teach all 9 positions of the first pallet layer.
-- **Second position**: Next position in the same row (position 2)
+- **Second layer (Pattern B)**: Teach all 9 positions of the second pallet layer.

-These two positions define the spacing between boxes and the orientation of the pattern.
-The script uses them to calculate all subsequent positions dynamically.
+These two layers define the box spacing, rotation, and orientation rules for alternating patterns.
+The script uses them to generate all remaining layers dynamically.

-Make sure to teach these points using the correct user coordinate frame (e.g., `user_coordinates_101`) as referenced in the script.
+Make sure to teach these positions using the correct user coordinate frame (e.g., user_coordinates_101) as referenced in the script.

 ## Author